babylonhealth/ios-playbook/README.md

 7. Create a board for the release.
 Use a filter to reduce its scope, eg `project = UA AND affectedVersion = "iOS 3.2.0"`.
 8. Create a new version in AppStoreConnect (login using your own account) / My Apps - on sidebar: + Version or Platform: iOS, input the version number.
     1. Add the release notes and update the release notes document.
-    2. Add your release to the calendar.
+    2. Add your release to the release calendar.
     3. Check if you need anything from the Marketing Team. (`#MarketingQuestions`)
     4. Send the release notes to `#ClinicsOps`, so they have visibility on the release.
 9. Perform a quick exploratory test on the TestFlight build to make sure everything looks okay.